50% off home and kitchen deals

 - Check reviews.
 When you feel rushed to snatch up a discount, you might not take the time to read through product reviews like you normally would.
 Don’t skip this step, unless you’re already familiar with the product and know for sure it’s what you want.

 - Compare prices.
-Since Amazon Prime Days fall right around 4th of July and Christmas in July sales events, you might want to check for competitor prices around the web.
+Since Amazon Prime Days fall right around the 4th of July and Christmas in July sales events, you might want to check for competitor prices around the web.
 By now, other retailers are fully aware of Amazon’s biggest deal day of the year, so you could find similar deals.
-In fact, a handful of retailers have even announced that they’ll be offering free two-day shipping to Amazon Prime members.
+A handful of retailers have even announced that they’ll be offering free two-day shipping to Amazon Prime members.